Jolteer/Calender/presentation.md

 - File organization made code easier to find
 - Removing duplicate CSS
 - Documentation helped to lay out what does what
-- UI polish (borders, centering) looked professional
+- UI polish borders andcentering looked more appealing

 ---

 # 🔴 Sprint 2: Challenges ⚠️

-- MongoDB integration is harder than expected (still doing)
+- MongoDB integration (urrent work in progress)
-- Converting 24hr to 12hr format required regex
+- Converting 24hr to 12hr format
 - Fixing horizontal scroll took multiple attempts
-- Finding and removing duplicate CSS was tedious
 - Getting data to sync and convert for mongo
 ---